sigcsets/sigcse2022/_authors/demos.md

 * **Agenda for the Demo**: Timing details would be helpful here.
 Explain what the attendees can expect.
 Be sure to budget a realistic amount of time for questions from attendees.
 Describe how you will interact with and engage attendees.

-* **Face-to-Face Audio/Visual, Computational Requirements, or Other Materials**: Indicate your A/V requirements, such as wireless access, wired access, extra power outlets, data projector or other materials that you need to use in case the demo is going to be face-to-face, if possible.
-Please note that certain A/V materials and equipment will be available for all demos.
+* **Face-to-Face Audio/Visual, Computational Requirements, or Other Materials**: Indicate your A/V requirements, such as wireless access, wired access, extra power outlets, data projector or other materials that you need to use in case the Demo is going to be face-to-face, if possible.
+Please note that certain A/V materials and equipment will be available for all Demos.
 At the time of acceptance, more information about the standard vs. non-standard A/V equipment will be available.

-* **Virtual requirements**: Indicate any specific requirements you may have in case your demo is going to be virtual.
+* **Virtual requirements**: Indicate any specific requirements you may have in case your Demo is going to be virtual.
 Note that not all requirements might be met by the conferencing software used.
 At the time of acceptance more information about the conferencing software’s capabilities will be available.

 ### Tips for Creating an Effective Demo